 Liquidity and Cash Flow

-The Company will conduct a conference call at 1:30 pm Pacific Time (4:30 pm Eastern Time) today, August 13, 2018 to discuss its second quarter 2018 results.
-This conference call can be accessed via a link on Reed's website at www.reedsinc.com under the "Investors" section or directly at http://public.viavid.com/index.php?id=130825.
-To listen to the live call over the Internet, please go to Reed's website at least 15 minutes early to register, download and install any necessary audio software.
+The Company will conduct a conference call at 4:30 pm Eastern Time today, August 13, 2019 to discuss its second quarter 2019 results.
+This conference call can be accessed via a link on Reed's investor website at http://investor.reedsinc.com/ under the "Events & Presentations" section or directly at http://public.viavid.com/index.php?id=135613.
+To listen to the live call over the Internet, please go to Reed's website at least fifteen minutes early to register, download and install any necessary audio software.
 Additionally, the call may be accessed with the toll-free dial-in number, 1-(877) 425-9470 (U.S.); or 1-(201) 389-0878 (International).
 Please dial in at least five minutes before the start of the conference call.

-A replay of the webcast will be archived on the Company’s website under the “Investors” section at www.reedsinc.com for approximately 90 days.
+A replay of the webcast will be archived on the Company’s website at http://investor.reedsinc.com/ under the "Events & Presentations" section for approximately 90 days.

 About Reed’s, Inc.

-Established in 1989, Reed’s has sold over 500 million bottles of its category leading natural, handcrafted beverages.
-Reed’s is America’s #1 selling Ginger Beer brand and has been the leader and innovator in the ginger beer category for decades.
-Virgil’s is America’s #1 selling independent, full line of natural craft sodas.
-The Reed’s Inc. portfolio is sold in over 30,000 retail doors across the natural, specialty, grocery, drug, club and mass channels nationwide.
-Reed’s Ginger Beers are unique to the category because of the proprietary process of hand brewing its award-winning products using fresh organic ginger combined with natural spices and fruit juices.
-Reed’s Ginger Beers come in three levels of increasing ginger intensity that deliver a delicious and powerful ginger bite and burn that only comes from fresh ginger root.
-The Company uses this same handcrafted approach and dedication to the highest quality ingredients in its award-winning Virgil’s line of great tasting, bold flavored craft sodas which are now available in new zero sugar, zero calorie varieties.
+Established in 1989, Reed's is America's best-selling Ginger Beer brand and has been the leader and innovator in the ginger beer category for decades.
+Virgil's is America's best-selling independent, full line of natural craft sodas.
+The Reed's Inc. portfolio is sold in over 35,000 retail doors nationwide.
+Reed's Ginger Beers are unique due to the proprietary process of using fresh ginger root combined with a Jamaican inspired recipe of natural spices and fruit juices.
+The Company uses this same handcrafted approach in its award-winning Virgil's line of great tasting, bold flavored craft sodas.

 Safe Harbor Statement